 *If you wish to enroll in a full graduate degree program (Master's or Doctoral) in Finland as a degree seeking student, you can use your Fulbright funding for the first year of study.
 The second or consecutive years of study of the Master’s or Doctoral program need to be funded by other means.
 Please read on student financing at the Study in Finland website.

-In addition to grants funded in full by the Fulbright Center, there are four sponsored award categories:
+In addition to grants funded in full by Fulbright Finland, there are four sponsored award categories:

 - Fulbright-University of Helsinki Graduate Award

 - Fulbright-University of Turku Graduate Award

 - The Fulbright-Lappeenranta University of Technology Graduate Award

 Please not that you can apply to the different award categories by submitting only one application.